Carbon Monoxide Detectors

 Illinois requires carbon monoxide alarms effective January 1, 2007.

-Homeowners, landlords and building owners of any occupancy that have rooms used for people to sleep in are required to install carbon monoxide (CO) detectors by January 1, 2007, under legislation passed this spring.
-The new Illinois law requires the owner of the building to install carbon monoxide detectors within 15 feet of all rooms used for sleeping.
-This law applies only to those occupancies that use fossil fuel to cook, heat or produce hot water, or is connected to an enclosed garage.
+As of January 1, 2007, homeowners, landlords, and building owners are required to install carbon monoxide (CO) detectors within 15 feet of rooms used for sleeping.
+This law applies only to those occupancies that use fossil fuel to cook, heat, or produce hot water, or occupancies that are connected to an enclosed garage.